AdobeDocs/experience-manager-64.en/help/sites/developing/using/workflows-customizing-extending.md

 >[!NOTE]
 >
 >This section describes how to work with arguments for process steps.
 The information also applies to dynamic participant choosers.
->

->[!NOTE]
->
->For another example of storing component properties in workflow metadata, see [Example: Create a Logger Workflow Step](#example-create-a-logger-workflow-step).
-This example features a dailog that associates metadata value with a key other than `PROCESS_ARGS`.

 ### Scripts and Process Arguments {#scripts-and-process-arguments}